eudoxia0/eudoxia0.github.io/article/_posts/2025-01-10-implementing-fsrs-in-100-lines.md

 R = \left(1 + F\frac{t}{S}\right)^C
 $$

 The idea is that this equation gives us "retrievability at time $t$", but we can rearrange it to instead find "time at which retrievability decays to a given value".
-That value is the **desired retention**: the probability that you will recall the card on review.

-The idea of FSRS is to schedule cards so that review happens when predicted retrievability hits desired retention.
+That value is the **desired retention**.
+The idea behind FSRS scheduling is that review should happen when predicted retrievability hits desired retention.
 If desired retention is $0.9$, and you do all your reviews on schedule, then the probability that you will recall a card will always oscillate between 100% and 90%.
 Which is pretty good.

 So, we want to express $t$ in terms of $R$.
 So we exponentiate both sides by $1/C$: